dojo/docs/developer/design/bootstrap.rst

 The sniffing and consuming of configuration data is the third task executed in the loader definition (after has.js API definition and environment detection/configuration), thus allowing the configuration close control over the loader definition.
-In particular, has.js feature values can be set in the configuration to control the precise features available in the loader which allows testing various loader configurations without necesstating a build.
+In particular, has.js feature values can be set in the configuration to control the precise features available in the loader which allows testing various loader configurations without necessitating a build.

 Configuration after Loader Definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~